 No additional routing of green roof runoff, via downspouts or other drain connections, were included in the model.
 In addition, sewer networks were not explicitly incorporated into the flow routing of the model; therefore, flow routing merely followed elevation changes according to the 10-m digital elevation model used.
 Additions of downspouts and sewer networks may improve the realism of this simplified model and will be left for future research.

 Green roof scenarios were simulated for intensive and extensive green roofs separately, and four different scenarios were created for each that randomly converted different proportions of existing buildings to green roofs (i.e., 25%, 50%, 75%, and 100%) (Figures 3-6).
+Note that the method of random placement applied to 10-m cells, and therefore some green roof implementations only covered a portion of the total roof area of a given building.

 Simulations were run for 29 years (1987-2015), and the first year was designated as a spin-up year and not included in the results.

 <Insert Figure 3 Here>